Self-Love: The Intrinsic Value Of Us

 How do we form awareness, intention and conviction?
 We do so through discovering the harm these behaviours cause and the benefits that come from changing them.
 Part of seeing the harm is to understand how/when this began in our lives, under what circumstances, and how it impacted us.
 This helps us to get a glimpse of how it may be playing out in our lives today.
 Once we see this, we form a better understanding of these social dynamics, and with this also comes the innumerable possibilities that could be played out in these scenarios in the absence of this behaviour and its inevitable reactions/repercussions.

-My son attended a school that had a very good reputation and had wonderful teachers, but when he began to experience bullying, somehow, things fell apart.
-In this school, like so many others, there were many posters lining the walls that made statements indicating that the school does not tolerate bullying.
-There were also days designated as campaign days against this behaviour.
+My son attended a school that had an excellent reputation and wonderful teachers, but when he began to experience bullying, somehow, things fell apart.
+In this school, like so many others, there were posters lining the walls that made statements indicating that the school does not tolerate bullying.
+There were also campaign days against this behaviour.
 On these days, the students were meant to wear certain coloured t-shirts to support this anti-bullying sentiment.
-Yet, when I called my son’s teacher about the bullying and suggested that we all get together and talk about it – with the kids and their parents – to try to understand what was happening and why, it was not something that was the done thing apparently.
+Yet, when I called my son’s teacher about the bullying he was actually experiencing and suggested that we all get together and talk about it – with the kids and their parents – to try to understand what was happening and why, it was not something that was the done thing apparently.
 This surprised me.
-The teacher was honest about the reasons – related to her workload – and I know that this is very real that teachers put in a lot of hours both at school and at home.
-However, it left me with the understanding that this bullying was not going to be addressed.
+The teacher was honest about the reasons – related to her workload – and I know that teachers put in a lot of hours both at school and at home.
+However, it left me with the understanding that this was not going to be addressed.
 The teacher agreed to keep her eye out and I let my son know this but I knew that this was not a good message to send to him – after all – bullying like this rarely happens in the presence of a teacher, which is why it needs to be reported.
 What was my son learning through this experience?
 There was a complete contradiction between the message of the posters and his lived experience.
 Despite the posters and campaigns, the actual event itself was not considered important enough to make time to discuss and yet his grades were of great importance.
 Unfortunately, this is not an unusual experience in this world.

 Today we speak of mental health and wellness and I think it’s important to understand what it means to be well so that we may identify ill health, socially, in this regard.
 When we talk about mental health these days, thankfully, emotional health is often implied but why isn’t it openly stated and demonstrated?
 I think we’re really in our infancy in understanding what it truly means to be well and this definitely involves everyday behaviour and the way that society functions or disfunctions.
 I mean, it does function but does that function serve us well and create wellness?
 Is that what we mean by functioning well?
 If our body functions well, does that mean that we are well?
 Are we only bodies in this world?

 Unfortunately, I think most systems, institutions and organizations have been set up based on this premise: that we are bodies and brains.
 It is only recently that emotional abuse has been acknowledged.
-Now that we acknowledge that this is a concern, let’s try to understand and identify it in our midst.
+Now that we acknowledge this, let’s try to understand and identify it in our midst.
 When someone is ridiculed, what is the motivation behind it?
 Is it habit?
-It’s more common than we realize and I think all of us can understand and appreciate the reality of social habits.
+It’s more common than we realize and I think we can all understand and appreciate the reality of social habits.
 These are strong characteristics of the social dynamic.
 We become accustomed to the behaviour of those around us and adopt much of it; sometimes, without even being aware of it.
 This is how mindfulness, or awareness, can play a strong role in making positive social change.

 Our current understanding of health and wellness is expanding to include an emotional state of wellbeing.
 We know that our emotional wellbeing profoundly effects our physical wellbeing.
 Look up the ACEs study to see the truth of this laid out in a compelling way.
 Adverse (harmful) early childhood events impact our health for life.
 That is, unless we actively begin to discover them, heal and change.
 How many of us, including teachers and leaders in our society, have had some kind of adverse early childhood event that is still unacknowledged and unhealed?
 Not only do these early experiences ultimately impact our health, in terms of the likelihood of us contracting certain kinds of health conditions in the long term, it also affects our behaviour, which in turn impacts others and makes up our social environment.